 Between advertisements, billboards, and your neighbor’s “for sale” sign in the yard, you’re likely already quite familiar with Century 21.
 But now that you’re ready to sell your home, before you jump on board with a familiar face, you’ll want to know exactly what the brokerages offers and for how much.

 Century 21 has become a household name over the years due to their effective marketing and branding campaigns, growing into one of the major players in real estate.
 As a company that has a 90% confidence and recognition level with the general public, it’s not a huge surprise a lot of top real estate agents choose to work with Century 21.

 Like most brokerages, Century 21 agents usually charge a 3% listing fee.
 While this is typical, it’s not required; agent commissions are negotiable.
 If you want to save money on your listing agent fee, Clever can help.

-Clever has pre-negotiated lower listing commission rates — $3,000 or 1% on homes over $350,000 — with top, local agents from Century 21 and other brokerages across the company.
+Clever has pre-negotiated lower listing commission rates — 1.5% on homes — with top, local agents from Century 21 and other brokerages across the company.

 Get in touch to learn more and interview low-commission Century 21 agents near you.
 There’s no obligation and you’ll receive a free referral for a full-service, top agent.

 To help you decide which brokerage to work with, here’s everything you need to know about Century 21 and its realtor fees.

 JUMP TO SECTION